sturob/vim-outsiders/README.md

 ## How It Works

-vim-outsiders uses tmux commands to:
+outsiders.vim uses tmux commands to:
 1. Detect existing panes and their positions
 2. Create new panes when needed
 3. Send commands to target panes to open files
 4. Manage focus between panes

-The plugin is designed to work with tmux's spatial layout system, making it feel natural and intuitive.

 ## License